Somali Democratic Republic: Coup attempt

-On 9 April 1978 a coup was attempted, against the Somali government of President Siad Barre.
+On 9 April 1978 a coup was attempted against the Somali government of President Siad Barre.
 The United States Central Intelligence Agency estimated that the coup, led by former Colonel Mohamed Osman Irro, alongside him Lieutenant Colonel Abdullahi Yusuf Ahmed who both served in the Ogaden war, involved around 24 officers, 2,000 soldiers, and 65 tanks.

-Gunfire broke out in the city of Afgooye, south of the capital Mogadishu, small arms fire and explosions were heard on the outskirts of the capital.
 The coup was originally planned to start in Hargeisa, a city in northern Somalia, but Barre likely knew of the attempt in advance and was able to disrupt the coup before it launched, as well as position forces loyal to himself in the capital.
-The attempted coup ended in a disastrous failure, 17 alleged ringleaders, including Osman, were summarily executed by firing squad, and Abdullahi Yusuf fled to the neighboring country of Ethiopia, which was considered an enemy by the Somali government.
-Barre used the coup as justification to purge certain members belonging to the same clan as the men involved in the coup from government and military positions.
+The attempted coup was unsuccessful; 17 alleged ringleaders were summarily executed by firing squad, and Abdullahi Yusuf fled to the neighboring country of Ethiopia, which was considered an enemy by the Somali government.
+Barre used the coup as justification to purge officials from the same clan as the plotters.

 Aftermath

-After fleeing Somalia Abdullahi Yusuf and his men would find an armed anti-Siad Barre militia backed by the Derg regime in Ethiopia, 'created, organized, trained and financed by Ethiopia'.
+After fleeing Somalia, Abdullahi Yusuf and his men would find an armed anti-Siad Barre militia backed by the Derg regime in Ethiopia, 'created, organized, trained and financed by Ethiopia'.
 Initially called the Somali Salvation Front (SSF; later the Somali Salvation Democratic Front, SSDF), which would soon oppose the Somali government.
 Barre blamed the coup attempt on the Eastern Bloc, namely the Soviet Union and Cuba, countries that supported Ethiopia in the Ogaden War, he labeled them "new imperialists".
 The CIA determined that the Soviet Union was not behind the coup attempt, but were ultimately seeking to remove Barre from rule.

 1982 Ethiopian–Somali Border War

-Between June and August 1982 the Ethiopian military, supported by hundreds of SSDF rebels led by Abdullahi Yusuf invaded central Somalia.
-After a SNA force infiltrated the Ogaden, joined with the WSLF and attacked an Ethiopian army unit outside Shilabo, about 150 kilometers northwest of Beled weyne, Ethiopia retaliated by launching an operation against Somalia.
+Between June and August 1982, the Ethiopian military, supported by hundreds of SSDF rebels led by Abdullahi Yusuf invaded central Somalia.
+After a SNA force infiltrated the Ogaden, it joined up with the WSLF and attacked an Ethiopian army unit outside Shilabo, about 150 kilometers northwest of Beledweyne.
+Ethiopia retaliated by launching an operation against Somalia.